 The Settlement “Classes” include all persons and entities in the United States that purchased Shell Eggs and Egg Products, in the United States directly from any producer from January 1, 2000 through July 30, 2014.
 Due to the recent Settlements, the prior Sparboe Settlement is amended to add to the Sparboe Settlement Class direct purchases of Shell Eggs and Egg Products from March 1, 2014 through July 30, 2014, expanding the Class Period to make it comparable to the more recent Settlement Classes.

 Who is included in the Hillandale and NuCal Settlements?

 The Settlement “Classes” include all persons and entities in the United States that purchased Shell Eggs and Egg Products in the United States directly from any producer from January 1, 2000 through December 19, 2014.

-What does the Cal-Maine Settlement provide?
+What do the Settlements provide?

 What does the Sparboe Settlement provide?

 There is no monetary relief under the Sparboe Settlement.
 Sparboe agreed to provide substantial and immediate cooperation to Plaintiffs, which the Court already found conferred substantial benefits upon the Class.
 The second amendment merely conforms the Sparboe Class to the recent Settlement Classes.